On this page

 This holistic Māori postgraduate awards programme offers academic support and manaakitanga.
 It also contributes to student fees and research costs.

-Te Pūtea Rangahau, a Marsden Fund, was received for a project to explore transgender young people’s experiences of positive family support in Aotearoa New Zealand.
+A Te Pūtea Rangahau a Marsden grant was received in 2022 for a project to explore transgender young people’s experiences of positive family support in Aotearoa New Zealand.
 It aims to identify what support looks like for young people from diverse cultures.

 Other research aims to better understand the vast mental health disparities experienced by LGBTQ+ youth and to improve evidence-based clinical care for these youth and their families.

-Massey’s Center for Culture-Centered Approach to Research and Evaluation celebrated ten years as a global hub addressing questions of social justice.
+In 2022, Massey’s Center for Culture-Centered Approach to Research and Evaluation celebrated 10 years as a global hub addressing questions of social justice.
 A free 5-day in-person and online conference marked the anniversary.

 Research published on COVID-19 impacts on minority groups

-Massey researchers collaborated to assess the impacts of the COVID-19 pandemic on minority groups, including disabled people and older Chinese immigrants.
+Massey researchers collaborated in 2022 to assess the impacts of the COVID-19 pandemic on minority groups, including disabled people and older Chinese immigrants.

 Access to healthcare and racial discrimination were ongoing issues throughout the pandemic.